 The new kernel previously loaded to the address space of the older kernel rewrites it and takes control immediately.
 It displays the usual start-up messages.
 When the new kernel boots, it skips all hardware and firmware checks.
 Make sure no warning messages appear.
-All file systems are supposed to be clean if they had been unmounted.

-169 Basic Kexec Usage openSUSE Leap 42.1
+183 Basic Kexec usage openSUSE Leap 15.4